CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - An action being performed by individual(s) based on religious guidance.
 See http://id.worldcat.org/fast/1149637

 ## Object
-- Observable physical matter.
+- Observable discrete physical matter.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#PhysicalResource

 ## RelatedSenses
 - An aggregator that encapsulates the Senses encountered by individuals at an Experience.